 2. Utility Stock

 Like preferred stock, utility stocks tend to remain relatively stable in price, and pay dividends of about 2% to 3% above treasury securities.
-The other major characteristics of utility stocks include:
+These stocks can be purchased through an online broker like Ally Invest.
+Some of the major characteristics of utility stocks include:

 - Utility stocks are common stocks and come with voting rights.